 The promenade will highlight the site's pre and post-colonial histories of the strong connection and use of the upper harbour.
-Both man-made and natural history will be sources of inspiration through materiality, special features, and plantings.
-Flour and Rice Alley will frame the view towards the waterfront and provide a connection to the Harbour Concourse creating a welcoming interface and seamless flow of activity between the two.
-Activity from the adjacent buildings will spill out into the alley and concourse animating the route.
+Both man-made and natural history will be sources of inspiration through materiality, special features, and rain-watercourses.
+The concourse will define and open onto an active plaza (Discovery Square) at the lowest elevation, creating a welcoming interface and seamless flow of activity between the two.